Join us for a live tour of Branching Minds most talked-about new tools!

 4. Creating a Positive Classroom Environment

-Knowing that a student’s disruptive behavior might stem from executive functioning challenges rather than willful disobedience can help reduce frustration.
+Knowing that a student’s disruptive behavior may stem from executive function challenges rather than willful disobedience can reduce frustration.
 Instead of reacting with impatience, you can respond with empathy and targeted support.
 For example, a student who frequently blurts out answers might be struggling with impulse control—understanding this allows you to implement strategies like using hand signals or taking turns speaking to help them manage their behavior.

 Model Executive Functioning Skills